PriceFB/Java-Concurrent-Web-Server/README.md

 1. **Concurrency**: Run multiple /slow curl calls simultaneously; the timestamps in the console logs should show overlapping processing.
 2. **Static Files**: Add your own HTML/CSS under wwwroot/ and hit them via the browser.
 3. **Echo Endpoint**: Use the wwwroot/echo.html form or curl -X POST http://localhost:8080/echo -d "hello".

-## Project Deliverables
-- Source code in src/
-- Static assets in wwwroot/
-- Report outlines in docs/
-- Demo script in demo/

-Feel free to expand the router with additional endpoints or instrument the thread pool for metrics/visualizations in your implementation and testing reports.